-I know there are teachers out there who insist that it’s important to have a good rapport with your students.
+I know there are teachers out there who insist that having good rapport with your students is somehow important.
 They say that a good rapport can be the difference between a class that is out-of-control and one that respects and listens to you.
 Or that once you develop a good rapport with a student, you may be amazed how dedicated and loyal they become.

 But I’m just not sure I believe them.
 I think a good rapport is extremely overrated.
 And furthermore, it just might be something you need to avoid at all cost.

 To that end, I’ve provided you with 7 easy ways that you can destroy any rapport you might have built up with your students.

 How to Destroy Your Rapport with Your Students

 - Make sure you’re always right.
 If you want to frustrate your students, make sure you always insist you’re right, even when you’re wrong.
 And never apologize when you make a mistake or lose your temper.